Prepare to make a trip down the rabbit hole later this year as a mind-bending exhibition will hit London.

 And finally, ‘Being Alice’ will excite fashion enthusiasts, exploring the modern-day fascination and reinvention of Alice in Wonderland across art and pop culture.
 From Gwen Stefani to P Diddy, Annie Leibovitz to Tim Walker and Naomi Campbell to Adwoa Aboah, we expect this section to be a who’s who of the A list and proof of just how far this children’s book has charmed the world.

-Tickets will be available soon so keep checking the V&A website – this is sure to sell out faster than you can say “we’re all mad here.”
-Alice: Curiouser and Curiouser has already been postponed twice due to COVID, but is now set to open Spring 2021.
+Tickets have just been released, and you can get them via the V&A website – this is sure to sell out faster than you can say “we’re all mad here.”
+Alice: Curiouser and Curiouser will run from 27 June 2020 – 10 January 2021.
 Tickets £20.
 Children under 12 will go free.
 A range of other concessions will apply.